 This was when I realised that MacOS actually recognised the Sapphire Pulse Radeon RX 5700 XT but is reporting that the drivers was not installed.

-The fix for the AMD Radeon RX 5700 XT drivers not installed problem on macOS Catalina 10.15.2
+Updated: The actual fix for the AMD Radeon RX 5700 XT drivers not installed problem on macOS Catalina 10.15.x

 The funny thing is that I don’t think there was any minor updates to my Mac just the day before, specifically on the 27 Dec 2019.
 But the fact that MacOS “sees” the card and states a missing driver strongly hints that this was a software issue

 - Restore my Mac to a previous version.
 Not ideal but thankfully I have a pretty up-to-date Time Machine backup.

 - Update to the latest 10.15.3 Public Beta and see if it works.

 I went with option 2 to update the the latest macOS Catalina Public Beta as it was the fastest and easiest way to quickly test if it was a software problem and if a MacOS “refresh” would fix it.

 Updating to the latest macOS Catalina public beta